 That’s a tough question.
 I guess I could ask how do you know it doesn’t work?
 I think that’s enough to say it can attract a Bigfoot.
 To attract a Bigfoot, you need a smell that is woodsy enough to keep from scaring him off.
 But slightly different enough to make him curious, and come to investigate.

-Webb claims the product has been field tested by Bigfoot 911 (her husband Corey is a member, of course).
+Webb claims the product has been field tested by Bigfoot 911 (her husband Corey is a member).
 With more alleged sightings being reported in the area recently, who’s to say she’s wrong?

 What does Bigfoot Juice smell like, anyway?